Because of serious decline in this species, the timber rattlesnake is listed

 snakes favor south and southwest sides of the bluffs and spend most of

 their time in the sunny open areas surrounded by forest.
-They hibernate in
+They overwinter in

 dens that travel into the sides of the bluff.
-They hibernate communally
+They overwinter communally

 with other timber rattlesnakes and also other species of snakes such as

-bullsnakes, milk snakes, black rat snakes, racers, and, less commonly,
+bullsnakes, milk snakes, eastern racers, and, less commonly,

 garter, brown, redbelly, and ringneck snakes.